Oye Gureje: Early education

-Born Oyewusi Gureje in Ilesa, Osun State, Nigeria, he studied Medicine at the University of Benin, Nigeria and later obtained a Master in Science from the University of Manchester, UK.
-He completed a (PhD) in neuropsychiatry (title of thesis: "The nosological status of schizophrenia”) at the University of Ibadan and went on to obtain a Doctor of Science in the same university.
+Oyewusi Gureje, born in Ilesa, Osun State, Nigeria, he studied medicine at the University of Benin, Nigeria and later obtained a Master in Science from the University of Manchester, UK.
+He completed a (PhD) in neuropsychiatry (Title of Thesis: "The nosological status of schizophrenia”) at the University of Ibadan and went on to obtain a Doctor of Science in the same university.